dawichi/blog/src/content/blog/callbacks-vs-promises.md

 ## Conclusion

 Right now, to work with asynchronous code is easier than ever.
-We have extremly useful tools to handle all the use cases and preferences, depending of what we need.
+We have extremely useful tools to handle all the use cases and preferences, depending on what we need.

 The most important thing is to understand the concepts behind each tool, and then choose the one that fits better in each situation!